xScoopy/weather-api/README.md

 Imagine you want to turn the code in index.js into a library that could be used by anyone who wanted to use the OpenWeatherMap API.
 Currently there are a couple big problems:

+- The `getWeather()` function is contained `index.html` to be portable it needs to be in a separate file.
+This will allow anyone to import it into any project.
 - The API key is contained in the function.
-To be useful anywhere this needs to come from outside the `getWeather()` function.
+To be useful anywhere the API Key needs to come from outside the `getWeather()` function.
-  - Pass the zip into the function as a parameter
+  - Pass the API Key into the function as a parameter
-- When the `fetch()` method resolves the second promise it calls a function in the other code block.
-This isn't going to work well for any other projects that may use this.
+- When the `fetch()` method resolves the second promise it sets the temperature and description on elements in the DOM.
+If the weather fetching were going to be useful anywhere this part would need to be customized for each project.
+Use callback here.
+  - `getWeather()` should take a callback as a parameter.
+  - When fetch resolves execute the callback.
-  - Make handleJson  a callback: pass it in as a parameter.
+  - You'll need to pass your weather data to the callback as a parameter.
 - How are you going to handle errors?
 A second callback could be used to handle errors.
+  - `getWeather()` should take a second parameter and to handle errors.
+  - Execute this second callback in the catch block.
+  - Pass the error message to the error callback as a parameter.
 - What other improvements can you make?
   - Take a look at the JSON returned from openweathermap.org it's pretty confusing.
 How would you improve on this?
 Returing a more organized and better labeled Object would be a big improvement.
   - The open weather map takes a unit as a param maybe we can pass that into the `getWeather()` function.
   - The open weather map API can use a city name or gelocation to get the weather.
 This could be handled with the single function or with a new function.